laristra/portage/README.md

 - [Jali](http://github.com/lanl/jali):

-  regularly tested with verison 0.9.8.
+  We regularly test with verison 0.9.8.
 You will need to set the `Jali_Dir` CMake variable if you wish to build support for Jali and its tests (see examples below).

 - [FleCSI Burton Specialization](http://github.com/laristra/flecsi-sp):

-  the Burton specialization in the `flecsi-sp` repository is built on top of [FleCSI](http://github.com/laristra/flecsi).
+  The Burton specialization in the `flecsi-sp` repository is built on top of [FleCSI](http://github.com/laristra/flecsi).
 You will need both projects to build support for the Burton mesh specialization and its tests.
 You will need to set `ENABLE_FleCSI=True` and add